MathiasLPolfliet/mandible_ct_mri_registration/README.md

 ## Preparation

-Obtain a rough binary mask to limit the field of view to the manidble in the second stage of the registration.
+Obtain a rough binary mask to limit the field of view to the mandible in the second stage of the registration.
 This mask should be dilated roughly 16 pixels compared to a segmentation mask of the manible (see below).

 ![Stages](/figures/mask.png)